Bank of America accused of opening fake accounts and charging illegal junk fees - KTVZ

 Bank of America accused of opening fake accounts and charging illegal junk fees

-New York (CNN) — Federal regulators accused Bank of America on Tuesday of harming customers by double-dipping on fees, withholding credit card rewards and opening fake accounts.
+New York (CNN) — Federal regulators said Tuesday they found that Bank of America harmed customers by double-dipping on fees, withholding credit card rewards and opening fake accounts, all of which are violations of various consumer financial protection laws.

+The bank is the second largest in the United States, serving 68 million individuals and small businesses.

-Some of the allegations are reminiscent of the Wells Fargo scandal last decade that involved opening millions of bank accounts without customer authorization.
+Some of the charges are reminiscent of the Wells Fargo scandal last decade that involved opening millions of bank accounts without customer authorization.

 “Bank of America wrongfully withheld credit card rewards, double-dipped on fees, and opened accounts without consent,” CFPB Director Rohit Chopra said in a statement.
 “These practices are illegal and undermine customer trust.
 The CFPB will be putting an end to these practices across the banking system.”